wtf911/nzbget-sort/README.md

 # nzbget-sort
-Sort files inside of a NZB prior to adding them to your NZBGet queue.
+Sort files inside of a NZB prior to adding it to your NZBGet queue.

 # Explanation
 When trying to stream archived files with NZBGet it is important that the files are downloaded in order.
 This script alphabetizes the order of files inside of a NZB and then, if one exists, places the .rar at the beginning.
+It modifies a NZB before adding it to the NZBGet queue.

 # Usage
 First, you will likely want to get a script for streaming with NZBGet: